 Kittens to Cats and Other Important News

-More than eight years ago, nature sent us a brood of stray kittens who had just been weaned and abandoned.
-The 6-week street kittens have grown to mature beloved cats named after four nearby streets of Atlanta–Chamblee, Tucker, Norcross, and LaVista.
-We post on this page the words and images we love about the cats, our projects, and essentially what makes us smile.
+Nature has sent us a brood of stray kittens who had just been weaned and abandoned.
+We said let’s feed them just once.
+That was many years ago as now the 6-week street kittens have grown to mature beloved cats named after four nearby streets of Atlanta–Chamblee, Tucker, Norcross, and LaVista.
+In this blog page we update friends on the cat doings, house projects, and other events that make us smile.

 [March 2024] Spring is busting out all over though the nights are still cool–azaleas, redbuds, viburnum, cherry are all in bloom.
 Daffodils already bloomed.
 And tomato plants are in the ground.
 We added another eight plants this year, so hoping for an abundance of homegrown tomatoes for soups, sauces, and sandwiches!
 Joey and I really love the acidity of Celebrity.
 Finally, the cats are coming out to enjoy the warmer weather.
 Various spring pics are below.